 If an IRA invests in a partnership or LLC that owns real estate, the IRA may receive an annual K-1 Form that reports the IRA's share of the partnership's income, deductions, and credits.
 The IRA owner is responsible for reporting this information on their Form 990-T, as noted above.

 It's important to understand the UBIT rules and how they apply to your real estate investments to avoid any surprises come tax time.
-ITA’s tax-exempt status generally means they’re not entitled to bonus depreciation.
+IRA’s tax-exempt status generally means they’re not entitled to bonus depreciation.

 Required Minimum Distribution Rules